-Click above to hear Dr. Steven Herrine, Chair, Membership and Mentoring Committee, explain why investing in the AASLD Emerging Liver Scholars Resident Travel Award Program is so vital to AASLD's future.
+Listen to Dr. Steven Herrine, Chair, Membership and Mentoring Committee, explain why investing in the AASLD Emerging Liver Scholars Resident Travel Award Program is vital to AASLD's future.

 Mentoring is a developmental partnership through which one person shares knowledge, skills, information, and perspective to foster the personal and professional growth of someone else.
 We all have a need for insight that is outside of our normal life and educational experience.
 The power of mentoring is that it creates a one-of-a-kind opportunity for collaboration, goal achievement, and problem-solving.